ilosvideos/api-docs/source/includes/2.0/_webhooks.md

 # Webhooks

-You can create webhooks and subscribe to multiple events from the <a href="https://app.vidgrid.com/webhooks" target="_blank">Webhook Settings</a> page in your VidGrid account.
+You can create webhooks which subscribe to events from the <a href="https://app.vidgrid.com/webhooks" target="_blank">Webhook Settings</a> page in your VidGrid account.

 ## Events